-We use long-term incentive awards, in the form of options to purchase shares of our common stock as well as service-vesting RSUs, to attract and retain our executive officers, including the Named Executive Officers, to motivate and reward them for outstanding Company and individual performance and to align their interests with those of our stockholders.
-In July 2016, the Compensation Committee awarded a combination of options and service-vesting RSUs to each of our Named Executive Officers.
+We use long-term incentive awards, in the form of options to purchase shares of our common stock as well as service-vesting RSU awards, to attract and retain our executive officers, including our Named Executive Officers, to motivate and reward them for outstanding Company and individual performance and to align their interests with those of our stockholders.
+In July 2017 (fiscal year 2018), the Compensation Committee awarded a combination of options and service-vesting RSU awards to each of our Named Executive Officers.
+In July 2018 (fiscal year 2019), the Compensation Committee introduced performance-vesting RSU awards to the target total direct compensation opportunity for each of our Named Executive Officers as discussed under "Fiscal Year 2019 Performance-Vesting RSU Awards" on page 23 of this proxy statement.

 We believe that stock options are an effective tool for meeting our compensation goal of increasing long-term stockholder value because the value of the shares of common stock subject to the options is closely tied to our future performance.
-Since our executive officers are able to profit from stock options only if the market price of our common stock increases relative to the option's exercise price, we believe stock options provide meaningful incentives to them to achieve increases in the value of our common stock over time.
-We use RSUs to provide a strong retention component to our equity compensation while still providing an alignment with stockholders' interests since the value of the RSUs is determined by our stock price.
-We also believe that the RSUs and stock options can serve as an effective retention tool due to vesting requirements that are based on continued service with the Company and can help create an ownership culture.
-The typical four-year vesting schedule for our options and RSUs is designed to encourage long-term employment with the Company while allowing our executive officers to realize increased compensation in line with the value they have created for our stockholders.
-The Compensation Committee believes that a combination of stock options and service-vesting RSUs provides the appropriate incentive for our Company in view of the equity awards' direct tie to our stock price performance.
+Since our executive officers are able to profit from stock options only if the market price of our common stock increases relative to the stock option's exercise price, we believe stock options provide meaningful incentives to them to achieve increases in the value of our common stock over time.
+We use RSU awards to provide a strong retention component to our equity compensation while still providing an alignment with stockholders' interests since the value of the RSU awards is determined by our stock price.
+We also believe that the stock options and RSU awards can serve as an effective retention tool due to vesting requirements that are based on continued service with the Company and can help create an ownership culture.
+The typical four-year vesting schedule for our options and RSU awards is designed to encourage long-term employment with the Company while allowing our executive officers to realize increased compensation in line with the value they have created for our stockholders.
+With respect to fiscal year 2018, the Compensation Committee believes that a combination of stock options and service-vesting RSU awards provided the appropriate incentive for our Company in view of the equity awards' direct tie to our stock price performance.

 We grant equity awards both at the time of initial hire and then in some cases through annual additional or "refresher" awards.
-Since fiscal year 2013 we have granted annual refresher grants consisting in part or in whole of RSUs.
-Our practice has been to grant refresher awards shortly after the start of the fiscal year, at the Compensation Committee's first regularly scheduled meeting after the start of the fiscal year, and this practice was followed in fiscal year 2017.
-However, the Compensation Committee retains discretion to grant stock options or RSUs at any time, including in connection with a promotion, to reward an executive officer, for retention purposes, or for other circumstances recommended by our Chief Executive Officer.
-In fiscal year 2017, the Compensation Committee determined it was appropriate to award a combination of options and service-vesting RSUs.
+Since fiscal year 2013 we have granted annual refresher grants consisting in part or in whole of RSU awards.
+Our practice has been to grant refresher awards shortly after the start of the fiscal year, at the Compensation Committee's first regularly scheduled meeting after the start of the fiscal year, and this practice was followed in fiscal year 2018.
+However, the Compensation Committee retains discretion to grant stock options or RSU awards at any time, including in connection with a promotion, to reward an executive officer, for retention purposes, or for other circumstances recommended by our Chief Executive Officer.